ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magentottfb.md

 Time: 2.034
 ```

-The key to having a fast TTFB with Magento is to optimise Magento to reduce the load time.
+The key to having a lower TTFB with Magento is to optimise Magento to reduce the load time.
 Some recommendations on imporving TTFB:

-- Implement FPC (Ideally with Varnish)
+- Implement Full Page Cache (Ideally with Varnish)
-- RAM based sessions managment (Redis)
+- Memory based sessions managment (Redis)
 - Disable/Remove unused modules in Magento
 - Optimise code in theme .phtml files
 - Ensure Magento is on the latest version